 Run Longer Tempo Runs, and More Training Biohacks

-In any case, here are some of the types of running workout you can experiment with.
+In any case, here are some of the types of running workouts you can experiment with.

 Tempo run pace is running at a pace that is a little bit less than when you are maxing out.
 Runners World has a great tempo training pace calculator to assist you with finding this zone.
 It should be hard enough so that you need to push a bit but still can sustain the effort.
 The idea behind this is that this is the level of effort at which your body clears as much lactate as it produces, which will avoid the fatigue of a long run or the dead-leg feeling.